arafatm/arafatm.github.io/_articles/agile/shape-up.md

 This approach spreads out the responsibility for prioritizing and tracking what to do and makes it manageable.

-### xxx Important ideas come back[](#important-ideas-come-back)
+### Important ideas come back[](#important-ideas-come-back)

 It’s easy to overvalue ideas.
 The truth is, ideas are cheap.
 They come up all the time and accumulate into big piles.

 Really important ideas will come back to you.

 When’s the last time you forgot a really great, inspiring idea?

 And if it’s not that interesting - maybe a bug that customers are running into from time to time - it’ll come back to your attention when a customer complains again or a new customer hits it.

 If you hear it once and never again, maybe it wasn’t really a problem.
 And if you keep hearing about it, you’ll be motivated to shape a solution and pitch betting time on it in the next cycle.

 ## xxx Bet Six Weeks

 ![Cartoon.
 Three people sit around a table.
 The person in the middle is standing and presenting a document.
 The person on the left says: Won't that